 You will already know what kind of marketplace you will be creating, otherwise, you wouldn’t be here.
 You need to have a solid plan in place when building your multi-vendor marketplace to ensure that you have a path to follow.
 This will help you avoid common mistakes that we see happen in marketplaces.

 Having a clear set of features outlined in your initial plan will help you pinpoint which themes will fit your requirements.
 The kinds of products or services being sold can narrow down your theme choice quickly.
 Themes built for physical products are very different from themes built for digital products.

-The design, colour scheme and features of the marketplace theme will really be up to your specific requirements.
+The design, color scheme, and features of the WordPress marketplace theme will really be up to your specific requirements.
 It’s best to start writing down what you need and answering a few questions.